The store will reopen on Friday.

 The project will incorporate the ruins of the 1850 synagogue with a new congregation space.

 The two-bedroom co-op is located in a building with ties to Brooklyn’s history.

 Sign up for the Curbed NY Newsletter

-Everything you need to know about making NYC your home
+Everything you need to know about making it in the big city

 From the 18th century to today.